What is the Boiler Upgrade Scheme?

 Ofgem is the scheme administrator.
 Our responsibilities include:

-- publishing procedural guidance to prospective installers
+- publishing procedural guidance to prospective installers and property owners

 - processing voucher applications and voucher redemption applications